Mailbird is a Windows desktop with a Mac build. Epistles is everywhere your inbox already lives

 What Epistles ships that Mailbird does not

 Native protocols, not the IMAP lowest common denominator.
-Gmail through the Gmail API, Microsoft 365 through MS Graph, Fastmail through JMAP, ProtonMail through Proton's API with OpenPGP decryption on device, and anything else over IMAP and SMTP.
+Gmail through the Gmail API, Microsoft 365 through OWA, Fastmail through JMAP, ProtonMail through Proton's API with OpenPGP decryption on device, Apple Mail / iCloud through one app-specific-password wizard that provisions IMAP mail plus iCloud calendar and contacts together, and anything else over IMAP and SMTP.
 Each adapter loads independently, so a Fastmail-only mailbox never downloads Gmail code, and a Gmail-only mailbox never downloads Proton's crypto.
 Labels stay labels, threads stay threads, push is push.

 ProtonMail without Bridge.
 The Proton adapter speaks the API directly and decrypts your messages locally with OpenPGP.js.
 No second process, no IMAP shim, no requirement that another piece of software stay open in the background.